gravitational/teleport/docs/architecture.md

 |----------------|------------------------------------------------------------------------
 | tctl    | Cluster administration tool used to invite nodes to a cluster and manage user accounts. `tctl` must be used on the same machine where `auth` is running.
 | tsh     | Teleport client tool, similar in principle to OpenSSH's `ssh`.
 Use it to login into remote SSH nodes, list and search for nodes in a cluster, securely upload/download files, etc. `tsh` can work in conjunction with `ssh` by acting as an SSH agent.
-| browser | You can use your web browser to login into any Teleport node, just open `https://<proxy-host>:3080` (`proxy-host` is one of the machines that have proxy service enabled).
+| browser | You can use your web browser to login into any Teleport node, just open `https://<proxy-host>:3080` (`proxy-host` is one of the machines that has proxy service enabled).

 ### Cluster Overview